ingconti/JavaFXWithImagesAndText/README.md

         </dependency>

-2) see code in God AND in tests.
+II) See code in God AND in tests.